 Bachelor of Arts

-Bachelor of Commerce
+Dechelor of Commerce

-Bachelor of Education
+Backetor of Education

-Bachelor of Education (Vocational)
+de of Education (Vocational)

-Bachelor of Science
+Declar for of Science

-Diploma in Engineering
+Engineering

-Diploma in Forensic Sciences
+Forensic Sciences

-Master of Arts (in Atlantic Canada Studies, Criminology, Education, History, International Development Studies, Philosophy, Women's Studies)
+Master of Arts (in Atlantic Canada Studies, Criminology, Education, International Development Studies, Philosophy, Women's Studies)

 Master of Business Administration

+Maser of Business Administration - CMA\

+Master of Finance\

+Master of Management - Cooperatives and Credit Unions

 Executive Master of Business Administration

 Master of Education

-Master of Science (in Astronomy, Applied Psychology, Applied
+Master of Science (in Applied Psychology, Applied Sciences, Astronomy)

-Science)

-Certificates of Honors Equivalency
+Carificates of Honors Equivalency

 Certificate of Chinese Studies

+Certificate in Proficiency in French

-Certificate in German Language and Culture
+Carificate in Garman Language and Culture

+Human Resource Management Certificate Program: Management Option

+Human Resource Management Certificate Program: Psychology Option

+Catificate of Linguistic Studies

 Certificate of Japanese Studies

 Certificate in Spanish Language and Hispanic Culture

-Graduate Diploma in Criminology
+Craciale Diploma in Criminology

-Graduate Diploma in International Development Studies
+Diploma in International Development Studies

-Doctor of Philosophy in Business Administration (Management)
+of Philosophy in Business Administration (Management)

+of Philosophy in Astronomy\

 After deciding on the academic program in which they are interested and studying the requirements of that program, students should consult Section 5 which contains descriptions of all the courses offered by the University's academic units.
 The timetable for the current academic year shows which courses will be available, when they will be taught, and by which instructor.
 Keeping within the requirements of the particular program chosen, students may then select the courses with the greatest interest and appeal to them.
-Frequently a course will have several sections often taught at different times.
+Frequently a course will have several section often taught at different times.
 This is arranged in order to keep classes to a reasonable size and to provide time options for students in the preparation of their timetables.

 The next step is to apply for admission.
 Complete information on how to proceed is set forth in the latter part of Section 2.
 This section also contains the academic regulations and provides academic information.
-Details on fees and financial information are found in Section 6, which also contains facts about academic awards and scholarships as well as bursaries and student loans.
+Details on fees and financial information are found in Section 6, which also contains facts about academic awards and scholarships as well as bursariand student loans.

+\pending MPHEC approval

 Inquiries related to specific areas should be directed to the officers indicated below:

-Academic Policies and Records

-Registrar: 902-420-5582 Fax: 902-420-5151
+Recruitment

+Director: 902-420-5070

+x: 902-420-5073

 Web Address: